 The WRDC event will be held at the

-Dharma Centre in uptown Waterloo, and will feature a variety of
+Dharma Centre (33 Dupont St. E. Waterloo), and will feature a variety

 including a Morning Meditation,